surgical-vision/Multicentre-Fetal-Biometry/data/README-MULTICENTRE.md

 ## Data Preprocessing

-Images in the Multi-centre subset have undergone the same preprocessing steps as in their source datasets:
+Images in the MULTICENTRE dataset have undergone the same preprocessing steps as in their source datasets:

 1. **Format handling**: Original JPEG/PNG formats preserved
 2. **Resizing**: Images resized based on acquisition device and protocol; the `scale` field records the scaling factor